Military PTSD Claims | Army PTSD Compensation | Bolt Burdon Kemp Military PTSD Claims | Army PTSD Compensation | Bolt Burdon Kemp

 Get in touch

-Post Traumatic Stress Disorder (‘PTSD’) is a condition our military team is very familiar with.
-Alongside other mental health issues such as anxiety, depression and adjustment disorders, PTSD often presents itself when servicemen and women are exposed to traumatic and life endangering events, often in combat situations.
+Alongside other mental health issues such as anxiety, depression and adjustment disorders, PTSD can present itself when servicemen and women are exposed to traumatic and life-endangering events, often in combat situations.

-The most common PTSD symptoms complained of are:
+The most common military-induced PTSD symptoms complained of are:

-• Avoidance behavior, withdrawing into oneself, and shying away from social contact;
+• Avoidance behaviour, withdrawing into oneself and shying away from social contact

-If you or a loved one has been affected by PTSD, please get in contact with us now for confidential advice about making a claim.
-We work on a no-win, no-fee basis.
+If you or a loved one has been affected by PTSD, please get in contact with us for confidential advice about making a military PTSD claim for compensation.
+We work on a ‘no win no fee’ basis.

 PTSD symptoms